bobrossrtx/virtcomp/docs/codebase/README.md

 ## Architecture Overview

-VirtComp follows a modular, layered architecture with clear separation of concerns:
+DemiEngine follows a modular, layered architecture with clear separation of concerns:

 ```
 ┌─────────────────────────────────────────────────────────────┐